bernardoseven/Sample-App/README.md

-THIS PROYECT IS IN DEVELOPMENT

-I'm making a whatsapp web clone(at least most of the features) from scratch for learning purpose.
-Most of the comments and learning comes from the MAGNIFICENT BOOK "Ruby on Rails Tutorial" by MICHAEL HARTL, Codecademy exercises and a litle from teamtreehouse.
+MAGNIFICENT BOOK "Ruby on Rails
+Tutorial" by MICHAEL HARTL
 **********************************
 LAYOUT:
 We can make an integration test to test if the links of the App are working